Bus Accidents

 However, CTA buses are “common carriers.”
 Because the CTA was created by the Metropolitan Transit Authority Act and the bus line accepts payment for a service, the organization is excluded from tort immunity.
 The CTA takes responsibility for the safety of its passengers.
 While you won’t automatically be granted a settlement, you can still pursue one against the transit authority for their negligence.

-Common CTA Accidents in Chicago
+Common Types of CTA Accidents in Chicago

 Chicago’s transit authority oversees inner-city bus travel.
 Demand for bus service is high, with more than 800,000 weekly passengers using the CTA.
 This demand also lends itself to more opportunities for bus crashes.